FOSSEE/st-scripts/getting_started_with_arrays/script.rst

     - zeros() & zeros_like()
     - ones() & ones_like()

 ..
-L34
+L33

 {{{Show self assessment questions slide}}}

 ..
-R34
+R33

-Here are some self assessment questionss for you to solve
+Here are some self assessment questions for you to solve

 1. ``x = array([1, 2, 3], [5, 6, 7])`` is a valid statement